 The Silent/Mature Generation (1926-1945).
 The big band, swing music generation that came of age during and following WWII.
 If women worked outside the home, it was in a traditionally feminine job (teacher, nurse, or secretary).
 Men took a job with a corporation and kept it for life.
 A generation of avid readers, especially the newspaper.
 Traditional, conservative, disciplined and self-sacrificing, yet fairly affluent in their retirement years.

-Baby Boomers (76 million) were born after the soldiers came back from WWII (1946-1964).
-Rock ‘n’ rollers.
+Baby Boomers (1946-1964) were born after the soldiers came back from WWII.
+They are called "boomers" because of their large collective number--76 million.
+Rock 'n' rollers.
 Vietnam War.
 The first television and divorce generation.
 Most plan to remain active into their retirement years.
 They still represent about a third of the workforce, particularly the C-suite and upper management.
 And they have a democratic and teams approach, are open, dedicated, experienced, confident, knowledgeable, optimistic, driven, and service-minded.

-Generation X (46 million) was a much smaller generation, but still represents about 34% of the workforce.
+Generation X (1965-1980) was a much smaller generation (46 million), but still represents about 34% of the workforce.
 These folks were born 1965 to 1980.
 They are genuine, direct, reliable, a bit jaded and sarcastic, independent, adaptable, self reliant, and creative.
 Many Xers grew up as latchkey children and have had to work hard for what they have.
 They are entrepreneurial and individualistic.
 They are materialistic and heavily in debt, and many of their marriages have suffered from imbalances of work and home life.
 They make 7 career changes on average.

 Amy Lynch's website, The Generational Edge

-The Millennial Generation (76-80 million, also called Gen Y) was born between 1981-2000.
-The largest generation since the Boomers.
+The Millennial Generation (1981-2000), also called Gen Y is largest generation since the Boomers at 76-80 million,.
 Many have strong relationships with their parents, who have been accused of hovering and enabling them.
 Most connected generation with all access to information.
 They are team-oriented, socially and service minded, positive, tenacious, eager to learn, tech-savvy, have a can-do attitude, and are highly adaptable.
 Their tendency to multitask was initially viewed as a plus, but is now trending toward the negative as an inability to focus.

 Millennials with strong skill sets and leadership ability will have incredible work opportunities as Silents and Boomers retire from the workforce where there aren’t enough Xers to fill the open spots.